AlejandraLLI/pds-2019/README.md

 ##### To Semantic
 As mentioned earlier, we want to predict if an alive artist will enter an artwork during the following year.
 To do this, and given the nature of the data, we define the artist as our entity and each entity can have two types of associated events: i) the artist entered an artwork to the MoMA, or ii) the artist dies.

 The static characteristics of the entity (artist) are saved in the *semantic.entities* table.
-We assume that an artist can't change either its gender nor its nationality, such that this are static characteristics.
+We assume that an artist can't change either its gender nor its nationality, such that these are static characteristics.
 To check the structure of this table, use the following command:
 ```text
 \d semantic.entities
 ```